nillpoe/nillpoe/README.md

 I love Kotlin, and like to contribute to open-source projects in my free time.
 I spend too much time on GitHub, so you might find interesting things in my starred repositories.

-I will never use AI to code or write.
+I will never use AI-generated to code or writing.
 [See why](https://antman-does-software.com/i-will-never-use-ai-to-code-or-write)
 I regularly donate to [Open Net Korea](https://www.opennet.or.kr/).

 ### 🔗 Connect With Me